t0fik/kdesome/README.md

 ## TODO

-Here are some TODOs.
-These are things I don't know how to get it done in Lua and awesome APIs and/or do not had the time to fix yet.
-If you are willing to help, please open an issue or a pull request.
+There are things I don't know how to get done in Lua/awesome APIs yet or do not had the time to fix.
+If you are willing to help, please see the [issues](/denydias/kdesome/issues) page.

-- [X] ~~Set different wallpapers for each tag, on each screen.~~ (INVALID, see footnote 1)
-- [ ] Remove Conky from the taglist so that square on tag 6 do not show up for it. (see footnote 2)
-- [ ] Adjust windows geometry upon application start. (see footnote 3)
-- [ ] Localize help. (see footnote 4)
-- [X] ~~Match that ugly `nm-applet` icon with their systray neighbors.~~ (FIXED, see footnote 5)

 ## Why You Did That?